mathjax/MathJax/docs/html/_sources/configuration.txt

 .. describe:: TeX-AMS_HTML.js

-    Allows math to be specified in TeX or LaTeX notation (with the `AMSmath` and `AMSsymbols` packages included, and produces output using the HTML-CSS output processor.
+    Allows math to be specified in TeX or LaTeX notation, with the `AMSmath` and `AMSsymbols` packages included, and produces output using the HTML-CSS output processor.